Buffett's Heinz deal points to rebounding U.S. M&A business

 The strong showing in U.S. dealmaking contributed to a 16.5 percent rise in worldwide M&A volumes to $276.0 billion compared to the same period a year ago.
 That marks the highest level since the 2007 dealmaking heyday when global deal volumes totaled $407.5 billion.

-Thursday alone saw a bonanza of mega-deals; the $23 billion takeover of Heinz by Berkshire Hathaway and Brazilian private equity firm 3G Capital, the merger of American Airlines and US Airways Group, and the revised $20 billion takeover of Mexican brewer Grupo Modelo by Anheuser-Busch InBev.
+Thursday alone saw a bonanza of mega-deals; the $23 billion takeover of Heinz by Berkshire Hathaway and Brazilian private equity firm 3G Capital, the merger of American Airlines and US Airways Group LCC.N, and the revised $20 billion takeover of Mexican brewer Grupo Modelo GMODELOC.MX by Anheuser-Busch InBev (ABI.BR).

-Jim Woolery, co-head of North American mergers and acquisitions at JPMorgan, said that all the ingredients are in place for deal activity to pick up.
+Jim Woolery, co-head of North American mergers and acquisitions at JPMorgan (JPM.N), said that all the ingredients are in place for deal activity to pick up.
 Financing is cheap and available, companies have cash on their balance sheets and equities markets have improved.

 "What we've lacked has really been conviction and confidence at the c-suite level.
 With the election and the fiscal cliff, there were headwinds that were pushing against folks acting decisively," Woolery said.
 "Now, we've taken some of the variables off the table."

 JPMorgan has been the top M&A adviser so far in 2013.
-In the past few weeks, the company has worked on nearly all of the big announced deals including Heinz, Michael Dell and private equity firm Silver Lake's $24.4 billion buyout offer for Dell Inc, Comcast Corp 's $16.7 billion bid to buy the rest of NBC Universal from General Electric and the $15.8 billion takeover of British cable group Virgin Media by U.S. billionaire John Malone's Liberty Group.
+In the past few weeks, the company has worked on nearly all of the big announced deals including Heinz, Michael Dell and private equity firm Silver Lake's $24.4 billion buyout offer for Dell Inc DELL.O, Comcast Corp 's (CMCSA.O) $16.7 billion bid to buy the rest of NBC Universal from General Electric (GE.N) and the $15.8 billion takeover of British cable group Virgin Media VMED.O by U.S. billionaire John Malone's Liberty Group (LBTYA.O).

-Goldman Sachs Group and Bank of America Merrill Lynch currently hold the second and third spots in the worldwide league tables in 2013.
+Goldman Sachs Group (GS.N) and Bank of America Merrill Lynch (BAC.N) currently hold the second and third spots in the worldwide league tables in 2013.
 Boutique investment bank Centerview Partners is fourth.

 Global transaction volumes only rose slightly last year as uncertainty about the euro zone, the U.S. presidential election and the fiscal deficit gave many CEOs and boards cold feet.